minhducle25/t073-hexachord/README.md

 <h3 align="center">Tonnetz Player</h3>

   <p align="center">
     TONNETZ PLAYER A browser-based “Tonnetz player” will enable users to directly analyse and play with the music harmony.
-The tool will allow users to input, modify, and output databases of Tonnetz diagrams of musical harmony, link these diagrams to sound samples, and play a set of triads.
-By incorporating these features, this project will help improve the lessons on music harmony teaching and research.
+This app allows users to input and modify notes, then play them using the Tonnetz Grid.
+The project aims to enhance music harmony lessons and support research in the field.
     <br />
-    <a href="https://github.com/minhducle25/t073-hexachord"><strong>Explore the docs »</strong></a>
+    <a href="./Technical%20Documentation.pdf"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://t073.netlify.app/">View Demo</a>